voborgus/lmru--tech/content/en/values/technology.md

 ### 1. All codebase should be compliant with [InnerSource requirements](https://adeo.github.io/innersource/).

 * Codebase should be accessible for every employee and stored in GitHub.
-* Non compliant repositories should declared as a technical debt and changed.
+* Non compliant repositories should declared as a technical debt and should be fixed.
 * Code review is mandatory.

 #### Practices & rituals: